Learn how insurance companies find fault with bicycle accident victims for not wearing a helmet, and how to fight for fair injury compensation.

-If you file a lawsuit against the at-fault driver to seek compensation for your injuries from a bicycle accident, your failure to use a helmet might not have a negative effect on your case.
+If you file a lawsuit against the at-fault driver to seek compensation for a bicycle accident, your failure to use a helmet might not have a negative effect on your case.
 Discuss the strengths of your case with an experienced local attorney before deciding to sue.

-Some states specifically prohibit insurance companies from arguing comparative negligence because a rider wasn’t wearing a helmet.
+Some states specifically prohibit insurance companies from arguing comparative negligence or assumption of risk because a rider wasn’t wearing a helmet.
 Here are a few: